feliperafael/promptsy/README.md

 - List all available prompts in the specified base directory
 - Colorized error messages for better visibility
 - Enhance prompts using OpenAI's language model
+- Generate few-shot examples for prompts using the `FewShotPromptGenerator`, allowing for improved context and response generation based on specified expected outputs.

 ## Installation